giovanism/e/content/post/istio-series-part-2-traffic-management/index.md

 of traffic to different versions running at the same time as part of A/B testing or canary deployment.

-> Can we just achieve the same traffic shifting/splitting by scaling the Kubernetes
+> Can we just achieve the same traffic shifting/splitting by scaling there
-> replica?
+> Kubernetes replica?

 Yes, but there are a few disadvantages to that approach.
 By using Istio or other load balancer the traffic management will be independent of the compute